TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ```

 As the algorithms implemented in Flye are not deterministic, your output may vary slightly.
-As you can see here, we have draft assembly with 10266 contigs totalling 239 Megabases.
+As you can see here, we have a draft assembly with 10266 contigs totalling 239 Megabases.
 N50 shows the length of the shortest contig that together with all larger contigs sums to at least half of the total bases in the full draft assembly.

 #### Summary

 At this point you will have created a draft assembly that represents the longest sequences that can be recovered by overlapping the reads.
-In the next exercise we will polish this draft assembly and prepare it to be split into each of the species in the microbial community.
+In the next exercise we will polish this draft assembly and prepare it to become split into each of the several resident species in our sequenced microbial community.